talagayev/OpenMMDL/docs/analysis_output.rst

 Binding_Modes_Markov_States
 ------------------------------

-**Binding_Modes_Markov_States**: A folder that contains the figures of the markov state figures and 2D depiction figure of the top 10 occuring binding modes in addition to PDB and PML files of the representative frames of the binding modes.
+**Binding_Modes_Markov_States**: A folder that contains the figures of the Markov state figures and a 2D depiction figure of the top 10 occurring binding modes in addition to PDB and PML files of the representative frames of the binding modes.

 .. list-table::